openjdk/guide/src/guide/working-with-pull-requests.md

    Each update to a published PR will result in emails being sent to all relevant lists.
 This is per design and it's how we want it to be, but it also mean that if you publish a PR before you have gone through the final check mentioned above, and later find that a few more updates are necessary, a lot of people will get a lot of emails.

-#. **Make sure all relevant groups are included**
+#. **Make sure all relevant [Groups](https://openjdk.org/bylaws#group) are included**

-   The bot will make an attempt to include the groups that need to review your change based on the location of the source code you have changed.
-There may be aspects of your change that are relevant to other groups as well, and the mapping from source to groups isn't always perfect, so make sure all relevant groups have been included, and add new labels using [`/label`](https://wiki.openjdk.org/display/SKARA/Pull+Request+Commands#PullRequestCommands-/label) if needed.
+   The bot will make an attempt to include the [Groups](https://openjdk.org/bylaws#group) that need to review your change based on the location of the source code you have changed.
+There may be aspects of your change that are relevant to other [Groups](https://openjdk.org/bylaws#group) as well, and the mapping from source to [Groups](https://openjdk.org/bylaws#group) isn't always perfect, so make sure all relevant [Groups](https://openjdk.org/bylaws#group) have been included, and add new labels using [`/label`](https://wiki.openjdk.org/display/SKARA/Pull+Request+Commands#PullRequestCommands-/label) if needed.
 Consult the [Code Owners](#code-owners) section if you are unsure of who owns the code you are changing.

 #. **Allow enough time for review**